thomasm6883/Algorithms/README.md

 # CourseProjects
-This hosts my course projects
+This hosts some of my projects throughout my years as a programmer at UW-Stout